foopgp/foopgp-hugowebsite/content/english/solutions/theme-authentication.md

    - **SMS/Email**: Sending verification codes via SMS or email.
    - **Time-Based One-Time Password (TOTP)**: Physical or software devices generating temporary codes for verification.
    - **Asymmetric Cryptography**: Uses a pair of keys, one public and one private.
 [Commonly used](https://www.laulem.com/config/authentification-ssh-cle-privee.html) by [SSH](https://en.wikipedia.org/wiki/Secure_Shell).
-   - **Hardware Security Keys**: Use of [physical devices](https://en.wikipedia.org/wiki/OpenPGP_card) like YubiKeys, which leverage asymmetric cryptography for the highest level of security.
+   - **Hardware security devices**: Use of [physical devices](https://en.wikipedia.org/wiki/OpenPGP_card) like YubiKeys, which leverage asymmetric cryptography for the highest level of security.

 ---